mplough/rs22812/README.md

 # rs22812

-*What it is*:  This is a python script that will talk over a serial port to a Radio Shack RS22812 digital multimeter.
+This is a Python script that will talk over a serial port to a Radio Shack RS22812 digital multimeter.

-If you want to monitor a measured electrical parameter (voltage, current, resistance, etc.) over a period of time, this python program can talk to a Radio Shack 22-812 digital multimeter over the serial port and print out its readings.
+If you want to monitor a measured electrical parameter (voltage, current, resistance, etc.) over a period of time, this Python program can talk to a Radio Shack 22-812 digital multimeter over the serial port and print out its readings.

 Besides needing the multimeter and a serial cable to connect to the meter, you'll need to download the `PySerial` module: http://pyserial.sourceforge.net.
-If you don't have python, you can get it at http://www.python.org/.
+If you don't have Python, you can get it at http://www.python.org/.
 My last few PCs didn't come with serial ports; if you're in the same boat, you can purchase a USB-to-serial adapter for $10-$15 that will do the job.